kwyxz/steamdeck/README.md

 The included Flatpak was giving me trouble (just the opposite of Yuzu...) so I added a script to download the latest AppImage.
 The AppImage is the only binary that is supported by the author, nonetheless.
 So to install Duckstation and / or keep it updated, run the `./install-duckstation.sh` script in `/home/deck/duckstation`.

+### PCSX2

+The AppImage gets updated more regularly than the Flatpak : a good reason to use it.
+Same as Duckstation, a script is included to download and install it.
+To install PCSX2 and / or keep it updated, run the `./install-pcsx2.sh` script in `/home/deck/pcsx2`.

+### Cemu

+There is now a Linux build of Cemu !
+To avoid having to use Proton and enjoy your native Linux version, same as Duckstation or PCSX2, a script is included to download and install the AppImage.
+To install Cemu and / or keep it updated, run the `./install-cemu.sh` script in `/home/deck/cemu`.

 ### MAME

 A simple MAME configuration is present, roms should be in `/home/deck/Emulation/roms/arcade/` and a nice shader is configured.